sreevamsi2005/GenAI-CustomerService/README.md

 This project aims to enhance the customer service experience for Bank of Baroda by leveraging generative AI technologies.
 Our solution automates customer inquiries, provides accurate real-time responses, offers personalized recommendations based on customer data, and integrates seamlessly with existing customer service platforms while maintaining high security and data privacy standards.

+## Workflow

 1. **Architecture Design**: Develop a chatbot using RAG (Retriever and Generator) with an SQL database and API integration for Bank of Baroda.
 2. **SQL Database**: Store structured data like customer info, transaction history, FAQs, and product details.
 3. **Retriever Module**: Implement efficient SQL queries to fetch relevant information from the database.
 4. **Generator Module**: Fine-tune a language model (e.g., GPT) to generate coherent responses based on retrieved data.
 5. **API Integration**: Interface with external systems to provide real-time banking information and other services.
 6. **User Interface**: Design a user-friendly front-end (web or mobile) to interact with the chatbot, send queries, and display responses.
+7. **Overview**:This streamlined approach covers the essential components of your project.

 ## Features